nelsonauner/nelsonauner.github.io/_posts/2014-03-10-Violence-In-Chicago.md

-I'd like to thank Prof. Tony Cookson, Prof. Ali Hortacsu, Prof. Michael Stein, and Nathan Hess from the UChicago Crime Lab for their help and feedback.
+I'd like to thank Prof. Tony Cookson, Prof. Ali Hortaçsu, Prof. Michael Stein, and Nathan Hess from the UChicago Crime Lab for their help and feedback.